Alexi5000/yuberapp1/SETUP.md

     - Ensure Bun is installed (see `https://bun.sh/`) or use the Docker option.

 - **Missing Environment Variables**:
     - Double-check `.env` exists and is populated.
-Use `.env.example` as the template.
+Use `env.example` as the template.